revalew/Master-Thesis/README.md

-# Master Thesis project - "Step estimation from motion sensors" w/ RPi Pico W
+# Master thesis project - "Step estimation from motion sensors" with RPi Pico W

 ## Overview

-The objective of this project is to create a circuit to measure and analyse the data from two different IMUs (Inertial Measurement Units) in order to determine the accuracy of the step estimation algorithm.
+The aim of this project is to create a circuit to measure and analyse the data from two different IMUs (Inertial Measurement Units) to determine the accuracy of the step estimation algorithm (multiple if there is time).

-## Required components
+## Required / used components

 The project will make use of a variety of components:

-- [Raspberry Pi Pico W](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html) (access point, web server, reading sensors, driving TFT display) running [MicroPython](https://micropython.org/download/RPI_PICO/) with various [CircuitPython Libraries](https://learn.adafruit.com/circuitpython-libraries-on-micropython-using-the-raspberry-pi-pico/overview) (short tutorial in `.BACKUP/adafiut_libs/README.md` and board pinout in `.BACKUP/pico-pinout.svg`),
+- [Raspberry Pi Pico W](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html) (access point, web server, reading sensors, driving TFT display) running [MicroPython](https://micropython.org/download/RPI_PICO/) with various [CircuitPython Libraries](https://learn.adafruit.com/circuitpython-libraries-on-micropython-using-the-raspberry-pi-pico/overview),
 - [Pico-10DOF-IMU](https://www.waveshare.com/wiki/Pico-10DOF-IMU) as the first IMU,
 - [ST-9-DOF-Combo](https://learn.adafruit.com/st-9-dof-combo) as the second IMU,
 - [Pico-UPS-B](https://www.waveshare.com/wiki/Pico-UPS-B) as a power source,
 - [3.5inch_TFT_Touch_Shield](https://www.waveshare.com/wiki/3.5inch_TFT_Touch_Shield) to display the measurements and battery level,
 - [Pico-Dual-Expander](https://www.waveshare.com/pico-dual-expander.htm) to hold some components together w/o soldering,
 - 3D printed enclosure for the device to protect the circuit (custom design).

+## Project structure and important locations

+This project consists of many files and directories, the most important of which are described below:

+- Directory `~/.BACKUP/` containing the backup and important files that should not be transferred to the Pico,
+  - Adding the CircuitPython compatibility layer - short tutorial in `~/.BACKUP/adafiut_libs/README.md` (with required libraries),
+  - Raspberry Pi Pico W board pinout in `~/.BACKUP/pico-pinout.svg
+  - Firmware used in the project in `~/.BACKUP/RPI_PICO-20240602-v1.23.0.uf2`,
+  - (LINUX USERS: MicroPico Extension for VSCode) script used to resolve user permissions in `~/.BACKUP/solvePermissions.sh`,
+  - `~/.BACKUP/code/` for old / sample / backup code,
+- `~/classes/` directory containing all necessary classes for easy development,
+- `~/lib/` directory containing all the CircuitPython libraries that may be needed in the project,
+- `~/src/` directory contains all the resources needed for the web server,
+- **`main.py`** as the main file of the project and the program to be executed on startup.

 ## Progress